markfasheh/duperemove/FAQ.md

 Actual performance numbers are dependent on hardware - up to date testing information is kept [on the wiki](https://github.com/markfasheh/duperemove/wiki/Performance-Numbers)

-### Why does it not print out all duplicate extents?

-Internally duperemove is classifying extents based on various criteria like length, number of identical extents, etc. The printout we give is based on the results of that classification.

 ### How can I find out my space savings after a dedupe?